capjamesg/indieweb-utils/docs/source/usage.rst

 Infer the Name of a Page
 ------------------------

-To find the name of a page per the `Page Name Algorithm <https://indieweb.org/page-name-algorithm>`_, use this function:
+To find the name of a page per the `Page Name Discovery Algorithm <https://indieweb.org/page-name-discovery>`_, use this function:

 .. autofunction:: indieweb_utils.get_page_name